Diagnosis of GERD

 The pH probe study is the most specific test for acid reflux.
 This study measures the frequency and duration of acidic fluid refluxing into the esophagus.

 Standard procedure for this study is performed by placing a tube in a patient's nose, resting in their esophagus.The patient goes home with a tube in the nose, to remain in place for 24 hours.
 Patients are unable to shower and are quite uncomfortable.

 Here at The Reflux Center, we have invested in the latest advance in pH testing -- the Bravo pH probe, which is a wireless capsule that is implanted just above the LES (Lower Esophageal Sphincter).
 This allows our patients to go on with their normal daily activities without the cumbersome tube in their nose while we are able to obtain 24-48 hours worth of data measuring the acid exposure to the esophagus.
 This wireless capsule then transmits to a receiver that the patient clips on their clothing.
 During the day, the patient presses a button on the receiver when they are having symptoms.
 This enables us to correlate moments of acid reflux with symptoms.
 The capsule releases itself within one to two weeks and is excreted uneventfully.

-Esophageal manometry is a study used to assess esophageal function; it is performed by our specially trained nurses here at The Reflux Center.
+Esophageal manometry is a study used to assess esophageal function; it is performed by o'r specially trained nurses here at The Reflux Center.